Mysticboi/wamazon/README.md

 MongoDB is a source-available cross-platform document-oriented database program.
 Classified as a NoSQL database program, MongoDB uses JSON-like documents with optional schemas.

+**My opinion**: I've chosen to go with mongoDB as this projec's database since I am only using JavaScript/TypeScript.
+And it's easy to integrate its JSON-like documents with the structure of the project.

 #### - **mongoose** (ODM)

 <p align="center">